 - 1. Undergarments should never be visible. - 2.
-Shirts, blouses, and dresses should cover the entire torso. - 3.
-Strapless shirts, spaghetti straps, and low-cut tops are not allowed. - 4.
-Transparent fabric, and mesh material are not acceptable unless an appropriate undershirt is worn with it. - 5.
-Vulgar, offensive, and objectionable pictures or advertising are not appropriate for school and are not permitted.
-This includes, but is not limited to, references to illegal behavior, obscenities, hate speech, and alcohol/drugs. - 6.
-Only prescription eyeglasses and/or prescription sunglasses are permitted. - 7.
+Shirts, blouses, and dresses should cover the entire torso.
+Clothing that exposes the midriff, below the neckline, or upper half of the thighs is not acceptable.
+Examples: strapless shirts, spaghetti straps, low-cut tops, high-cut skirts/shorts, and other clothing that expose these areas are not acceptable. - 3.
+Transparent fabric, and mesh material are not acceptable unless an appropriate undershirt is worn with it.

+- 4. Vulgar, offensive, and objectionable pictures or advertising are not appropriate for school and are not permitted.
+This includes, but is not limited to, references to illegal behavior, obscenities, hate speech, and alcohol/drugs. - 5.
+Only prescription eyeglasses and/or prescription sunglasses are permitted. - 6.
 Items should not be worn that obscure the face unless necessary for safety/health purposes.